-Blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on.
+The blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on in a similar way to the personal allowance.
 If you are eligible for BPA, you are entitled to it in addition to the personal allowance.

 The married couple’s allowance (MCA) does not reduce the amount of taxable income on which you pay tax.
 It is used to calculate an amount to reduce your tax bill instead.

 MCA is different from the marriage allowance (also known as the ‘transferable tax allowance for married couples and civil partners’).

 You are only entitled to MCA if you are married or in a civil partnership and at least one of you was born before 6 April 1935.

 MCA works by deducting 10% of the allowance from the tax due on your taxable income.

 For 2018/19 the full allowance is £8,695.
 This means you get a maximum deduction of £869.50 from your income tax, but note that this amount can never be refunded to you even if you have no tax liability.